Mr-Quin/aibapi/README.md

     | 'videoStream'
     | 'videoTitle'
 ```
-More might be added as needed...
+More will be added as needed...

 # Acknowledgement
-Thanks to [SocialSisterYi/bilibili-API-collect](https://github.com/SocialSisterYi/bilibili-API-collect) for documenting the Bilibili API
+Thanks to [SocialSisterYi/bilibili-API-collect](https://github.com/SocialSisterYi/bilibili-API-collect) for the extensive API documentation

 Inspired in part by [simon300000/bili-api](https://github.com/simon300000/bili-api)